 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to $84K per year.
-The largest fraction of Pratt and Whitney people (31 percent) have been working for one to four years and earn $72K annually on average.
+Five to nine years of work experience seem to result in median wages of $83K per year.
+When we consider tenure, a substantial portion of employees (30 percent) have been working for one to four years and make around $72K annually on average.

 Certifications and Degrees

-The highest-paying skill in this position seems to be Program Management; individuals who report it as part of the repertoire have a median income of $118K annually.
-Project Management is considered a run-of-the-mill skill; just under one in four of Pratt and Whitney's people use it regularly.
-Some other standard skills here are Microsoft Excel, Microsoft Office, and Engineering Design.
+The highest-paying skill to have in this role seems to be Program Management; employees claiming this as part of the toolbox earn a median of $120K annually.
+A garden variety skill at Pratt and Whitney is Project Management; just under one in five of Pratt and Whitney's people use it regularly.
+Microsoft Office, Microsoft Excel, and Engineering Design are also desirable skills.

 Benefits and Perks